 Relating to development that makes transit viable and improves the quality of the experience of using transit.
 It often refers to compact, mixed-use development that has a high level of employment and residential densities.
-Transit-supportive development will be consistent with Ontario's Transit Supportive Guidelines.

 Tree

 Any species of woody perennial plant, including its root system, that has reached or can reach a height of at least 4.5 metres at physiological maturity, provided that where multiple stems grow from the same root system, the number of trees shall be the number of stems that can be counted at a point of measurement 1.37 metres from the ground.